It’s too late for Broos and Bafana to improve World Cup prospects, says Dlangalala

 Dlangalala pointed to Bafana’s record of over 20 games without defeat going into Afcon in Morocco, saying it was misleading.

-Dlangalala also pointed to the caps the current Bafana squad has, arguing they are nowhere near top sides such as Argentina where Lionel Messi and Rodrigo De Paul have 284 caps, while South Africa’s 11 regulars at Afcon 2025 made 254 caps combined.
+He also pointed to the caps the Bafana squad has, arguing they are nowhere near top sides such as Argentina, where Lionel Messi and Rodrigo De Paul have 284 caps, while South Africa’s 11 regulars at Afcon 2025 made 254 caps combined.

 “Those caps by Messi and De Paul were not accumulated against Rwanda or Zimbabwe, but mostly against top 30 teams in the world.”